 Team America Rocketry Challenge

-In 2014 the Team America Rocketry Challenge (TARC) completed its twelfth year of inspiring and attracting the next generation of engineers and technicians to join the aerospace industry.
-The Aerospace Industries Association’s signature program and the only aerospace-specific national STEM competition, TARC has reached over 55,000 students in the past decade and involved over 3,000 students in 48 states during the 2014 season alone.
+The Team America Rocketry Challenge (TARC) is now in its thirteenth year of inspiring and attracting the next generation of engineers and technicians to join the aerospace industry.
+The Aerospace Industries Association's signature program and the only aerospace-specific national STEM competition, TARC has reached over 60,000 students and involved 4,000 students in 48 states during the 2014 season alone.

 TARC gives students opportunities to apply their math and science skills to a real world project outside of the classroom.
 For many students, this experience yields their first significant personal realization of how what they are learning in school is relevant to endeavors that are fun, challenging, and represent potential future career pathways.
 Through TARC, students have discovered that they enjoy solving math and science problems in the context of resolving difficult and complex design issues.
 Often TARC is also their first exposure to the aerospace industry.
 They learn what aerospace engineers and skilled technical workers do and what it takes to become one of those professionals.

 A recent survey of TARC alumni showed that exposure to aerospace through TARC is having a positive impact on students’ career choices, as 81% of past participants plan to pursue careers in science, technology, engineering, and/or math.
 Seven out of ten past participants said that they are a least somewhat likely to pursue a career in aeronautic or aerospace engineering.
 2012 TARC finalist Tashi Atruktsang recently put into words the impact the TARC program can have saying, “This is life changing.
 I think this has significantly changed my career choice.
 Before I wanted to be a doctor, but for sure now I want to be an aeronautic engineer.”